nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to delete several clients at once.

-2. ClientBook removes the client contacts from the address book.
+2. ClientBook deletes the client contacts.

     Use case ends.

 **Extensions**

 * 1a.
-The given arguments are invalid.
+One or more of the given arguments are invalid.

     * 1a1.
 ClientBook shows an error message.